jonlpersson/ed-latimore/site/_posts/2021-02-14-how-to-have-fun-and-socialize-sober.md

 **Drinking friend:**&nbsp;What\!
 Come on, why aren’t you drinking?

-At this point, you feel like you need to explain why you’re&nbsp;[not drinking](/sobriety-benefits/).
-And when you can’t come up with an explanation you feel confident enough to stand by, you cave to peer pressure.
+At this point, you need to explain why you’re&nbsp;[not drinking](/sobriety-benefits/).
+And when you can’t come up with an explanation, you feel confident enough to stand by.
+You cave to peer pressure.

 Understanding the relationship between your old drinking environment and your own behavior is essential.

-You’re a product of your environment, and your daily actions reinforce the power your environment has over you.
+You’re a product of your environment, and your daily actions reinforce your environment's power over you.

-Whenever you try to change yourself for the better, there is always going to be friction: internal or external.
+Whenever you try to change yourself for the better, there will always be friction: internal or external.

 Usually, it’s both.